-Nausicaa Delfas is Executive Director of International, and a member of the Executive Committee at the FCA.
+Nausicaa Delfas is Executive Director of International, Interim Chief Operating Officer, and a member of the Executive Committee at the FCA.

-Nausicaa joined the FSA's Enforcement Division in 2000, where she led investigations and disciplinary actions in retail and wholesale markets.
+Nausicaa joined the Financial Services Authority's Enforcement Division in 2000, where she led investigations and disciplinary actions in both retail and wholesale markets.